katalon-studio-samples/mitm-proxy-demo/README.md

 # Configuring proxy via code

 You can also configure proxy usage in a Katalon Studio test using code.
-An example can be seen in the "Proxy Test - Code" test case in this project.
+An example can be seen in the [Proxy Test - Code](Scripts/Proxy%20Test%20-%20Code/Script1664378871488.groovy) test case in this project.

 # Bypassing SSL warnings